seapoe1809/Health_server/README.md

 **step 1: Git clone and install Health_server**
 ==============================================

-a) Make sure you have python3.
+Make sure you have python3.
 If not go to https://www.python.org/.
 Once done do the following:

 Install Git and git clone Darna_local repo:
  (skip this step if git already installed)

     sudo apt-get install git